4 Signs Your Ad Tech Stack Is Too Complicated

 Sign #1: You Can't Answer Simple Questions Quickly

-"Which demand partner is driving the most revenue this week?" should be a 30-second question.
-One dashboard, one filter, one answer.
-If your response is "Let me pull that data and get back to you," your stack is too complicated.
+That question should take one dashboard, one filter, one answer.
+If your response is "let me pull that data and get back to you," your stack is too complicated.

 When analytics live in different platforms, simple questions become research projects.
 You pull partner performance from one platform, cross-reference revenue in another, verify numbers in a third, then spend the next hour figuring out which conflicting dataset is actually correct.